The Ultimate HubSpot CRM Migration Checklist

 You might have a lot of data collected from your contacts.
 In order to export all this data to HubSpot CRM, you may need to create custom properties based on the data that you have.
 To create custom properties, log in to your HubSpot account and head over to Settings > Properties.

 HubSpot offers several field types for storing your data.
-Here is the list of field types that HubSpot supports.
+Here is the list of field types that HubSpot CRM supports.

 - Drop down selection

 - Text field

 - Multiple checkboxes

 You also have an option to create custom properties while exporting your contacts to HubSpot.
 We recommend this method only when you have to create a few custom properties.

 Test migration with a contact and data mapping